 This makes it possible for compiled code to avoid costly construction and deconstruction of Java arrays to pass arguments to functions.
-Always knowing the number of arguments it sends4 the caller simply picks which run method to call based on this number, letting the callee handle any array and/or linked list construction in the case of variable arity functions.
-The compiler defaults to emitting code that calls runN if there are more than K arguments at the callers call-site.
+The caller, always knowing how many arguments it sends8, simply picks which run method to call (letting the callee handle any array construction in the case of variable arity functions) and defaulting to runN if there are more than K arguments.
 [Kawa] (§6)

-3.3 Literals
+2.3 Literals

-This section elaborates on techniques to compile in literal constants in LJSP code.
+This section will elaborate on techniques to compile in literal constants in LJSP code.

-3.3.1 Constants
+2.3.1 Constants